irmo-de/GeneralBatteryLifeExtender/SupportTools/readme.md

+# These tools are for developers who wants to support the project.
+End users do not need them

 # WebSocket Consumer

 This Python script connects to a WebSocket and extracts the "data" field from the received messages if the